IOS-OSD-DPG/Pacific_SST_Monitoring/README.md

 ### MHW Conditions in the EEZ:

-The Exclusive Economic Zone (EEZ, red), Northern Shelf Bioregion (NSB, orange) and Southern Shelf Bioregion (SSB, purple) are indicated in the time series below.
-The spatial and percent area of these regions categorized to be in MHW status are shown beginning in 2022.
+The 2023 MHW spatial coverage of the Exclusive Economic Zone (EEZ, red) is below, with 2022 coverage shown in grey.
+The percent area of the EEZ, Northern Shelf Bioregion (NSB) and Southern Shelf Bioregion (SSB) in MHW status are shown for 2023 .

 *You can download the data from this figure [here](https://github.com/IOS-OSD-DPG/Pacific_SST_Monitoring/blob/main/data/MHW_EEZ_values_2022-2023.csv).*